pagard/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a Research Associate at the University of Sheffield, and currently involved in [DigiTwin](https://digitwin.ac.uk/), a project developing digital twins for structural dynamics applications.
+I'm a Research Associate at the University of Sheffield, and am currently involved in [DigiTwin](https://digitwin.ac.uk/), a project developing digital twins for structural dynamics applications.
 My interests involve combining ideas from machine learning and statistics in improving physics-based models for engineering applications.

 My current {{% staticref "files/PaulGardnerAcademicCV.pdf" %}}academic CV{{% /staticref %}} can be downloaded here.